 What is money?

-Many textbooks will talk about how money is a “medium of exchange” and a “storage of value”.
+Many textbooks will talk about how money is a “medium of exchange” and a “store of value”.

 These are wonderful and important characteristics.
 As a medium of exchange, using money means you don’t need to barter for goods and services: you can more easily trade with people, rather than finding someone who is prepared to give you milk in exchange for the candles you’ve made (ie, it reduces the need to barter for goods and services).
 As something that doesn’t die, rot, or go off, money can also store value from one day to the next.